Urine CultureSkip to the navigation

 - A urine culture may be done when an abnormal result from a urinalysis (such as an increased number of white blood cells) shows signs of an infection.
 To learn more, see the topic Urine Test.

 - A health professional may collect a urine sample by placing a urinary catheter into the bladder.
-This method is sometimes used to collect urine from a person in the hospital who is very ill or unable to provide a clean-catch sample.
-Using a catheter to collect a urine sample reduces the chance of getting bacteria from the skin or genital area in the urine sample, but catheter use sometimes causes a UTI.
+This method is sometimes used to collect urine from a person in the hospital who is very ill or who can't provide a clean-catch sample.
+Using a catheter to collect a urine sample reduces the chance of getting bacteria from the skin or genital area in the urine sample.
+But catheter use sometimes causes a UTI.

 - Collecting a urine sample from a small child or baby may be done by using a special plastic bag with tape around its opening (a U bag).
 The bag is attached around the child's genitals until he or she urinates (usually within an hour).
 Then the bag is carefully removed.
-To collect a urine sample from a very sick baby, a doctor may insert a needle through the baby's abdomen directly into the bladder (suprapubic tap).
+To collect a urine sample from a very sick baby, a doctor may insert a needle through the baby's belly directly into the bladder.
+(This is called a suprapubic tap.)

 - Sensitivity testing helps your doctor choose the best medicine to treat specific types of bacteria or fungus that may be causing a UTI.